 BUY A SHIRT - All proceeds from each shirt that is purchase will go to LAW, a non-profit think tank that is providing legal aid and psychosocial support for Rohingya women living in refugee camps in Bangladesh.

 DOWNLOAD AND PRINT POSTERS - These images are free to download.
-We encourage you to print them in a large format and use them at women’s marches in January.
+We encourage you to print them in a large format and use them as an advocacy tool.
 The women and quotes in the posters are highlighted in Jeanne Hallacy’s powerful documentary Mother, Daughter, Sister that exposes the Burmese military's practice of using rape as a weapon of war and gives voice to Kachin and Rohingya women activists calling for justice for these crimes.
 The I Stand With Her posters were designed by Erika Appel.

 Click on the image below to download and print.

 SHARE THESE IMAGES ON SOCIAL MEDIA - Print the images and share them on social media with the hashtags #HerToo and #JusticeForRohingya.
 You can also take a picture of yourself with one of the posters.